ichard26/ichard26.github.io/content/blog/2026/pip-26.1.md

 We intend for `pip sync` to be primary way in which pip interacts with lockfiles once available.

+Thank you to Stéphane Bidoul who not only championed pip's implementation, but upstreamed pylock.toml support into the `packaging` library so the whole Python ecosystem can benefit.

 #### We need your feedback!

 In the meanwhile, if you can, please test out `-r pylock.toml`.
 If you have any feedback,